Economic assessment of poplar cultivation under interest rate effects in a risky environment

 Authors

-1 Agricultural Economics Department,, Faculty of Agricultural Engineering, Sari Agricultural Sciences and Natural Resources University, Sari, Iran.
+1 Prof., Department of Agricultural Economics, Faculty of Agricultural Engineering, Sari Agricultural Sciences and Natural Resources University, Sari, Iran

-2 Agricultural Economics Department, Faculty of Agricultural Engineering, Sari Agricultural Sciences and Natural Resources University, Sari, Iran.
+2 Assistant Prof., Department of Agricultural Economics, Faculty of Agricultural Engineering, Sari Agricultural Sciences and Natural Resources University, Sari, Iran

-3 Agricultural Economics, Faculty of Agricultural Engineering, Sari Agricultural Sciences and Natural Resources University, Sari, Iran.
+3 Ph.D. of Agricultural Economics, Faculty of Agricultural Engineering, Sari Agricultural Sciences and Natural Resources University, Sari, Iran

 Abstract

-Background and purpose: Despite the numerous studies conducted in the field of economic evaluation, less research has focused on the optimal age of cutting and the efficiency of wood cultivation under the conditions of uncertainty in tree growth period and the wood market.
-The general purpose of this research, is to evaluate the economic evaluation of the poplar wood cultivation plan in different risk scenarios
+Background and purpose: Although there is extensive research on economic evaluation, fewer studies focus on determining the optimal cutting age and efficiency of wood cultivation under uncertainty in tree growth periods and wood market conditions.
+This research aims to evaluate the economic viability of poplar wood cultivation under different risk scenarios.

 Keywords